Datona-Labs/datona/README.md

 }
 ```

-At this time the vault owner is free to update the data in the vault at any time.
+At this time the Vault Owner is free to update the data in the vault at any time.
 In future, update permissions will be controlled by the smart contract too.
-This will allow
+This will allow.

 ### 8. As the Requester, retrieve the updated data from the vault